-During the Christmas season, we participate in a movement called Advent Conspiracy, where we reflect on God’s extravagant generosity in giving us the gift of Jesus, and move towards being generous to the world around us.
-Our desire as a community is to move away from the consumerism of Christmas and to give to an offering that goes towards things Jesus would care about.
-Through generosity, we can remind people that we, the church, are on their side and that they are loved by God.
-We encourage all who are able, to experience the joy of generosity through Advent Conspiracy 2021.
+During the Christmas season, we participate in a movement called Advent Conspiracy, where we reflect on God’s extravagant generosity in giving us the gift of Jesus and move towards being generous to the world around us.
+Our desire as a community is to move away from the consumerism of Christmas and give towards things Jesus cares about.
+Through this generosity, we can remind people that we, the Church, are on their side and they are loved by God.

 Projects & Organizations